 The same as recvmsg/1,2,3,4,5 but returns {error, timeout} after Timeout milliseconds, if no message has been delivered.

-Receives a message from a socket, but returns a select continuation or a completion term if no message could be returned immediately.
+Receives a message from a socket, but returns a select continuation if no message could be returned immediately.